adaptinglovecraft/adaptinglovecraft.com/src/content/submissions/concerning-fun-evil-texts-pt-1-or-why-they-cant-indict-the-cosmos.md

 omissions of (large parts of) the *Necronomicon*’s content and biographical information about its author, i.e. any kind of data that would enable ambiguous readings and risk turning the book’s evilness into a matter of taste.
-All of this is necessary because, under normal circumstances, books aren’t considered capable of being moral agents; they are things.
+All of this is helpful because, under normal circumstances, books aren’t considered capable of being moral agents; they are things.
 They come with content and a context of production, including some form of authorship.
 Books aren’t evil in any primordial sense and can only “become evil” in so far as they come to